 In men, if a penile discharge is present a swab is taken and examined under the microscope.
-If a discharge is not present a urine sample can be collected instead.
-Men are not routinely tested for Trichomonas at Melbourne Sexual Health Centre, unless their partner has the infection.
+If a discharge is not present a urine sample is collected.

 HOW IS IT TREATED?

-At the Melbourne Sexual Health Centre Trichomoniasis is treated with antimicrobial tablets.
-This may be with either Metronidazole 2gm immediately with food or Tinidazole 2gm immediately with food.
-These medications may cause nausea or stomach upset, and taking them with food may reduce these side effects.
+Trichomoniasis is treated with the antibiotics, Metronidazole 2gm or Tinidazole 2gm.
+These medications may cause nausea, and taking them with food reduces these side effects.

-It is important that all sexual partners are also treated, regardless of whether or not they have symptoms.
+It is important that all sexual partners are treated, even if they have no symptoms.

 HOW CAN TRICHOMONIASIS BE PREVENTED?

-Practicing safe sex by always using condoms is the best way of preventing infection with Trichomoniasis, as well as most other Sexually Transmissible Infections.
+Practicing safe sex by always using condoms is the best way of preventing infection with Trichomoniasis

 This fact sheet is designed to provide you with information on Trichomonas.
 It is not intended to replace the need for a consultation with your doctor.
 All clients are strongly advised to check with their doctor about any specific questions or concerns they may have.
 Every effort has been taken to ensure that the information in this pamphlet is correct at the time of printing.